Noel McGrath (hurler): Senior

-McGrath joined the Tipperary senior team in advance of the 2009 National League.
-He made his first appearance for the team on 14 February 2009 when he came on as a substitute for James Woodlock in a 2-15 to 0-09 defeat of Cork.
+McGrath joined the Tipperary senior team in early 2009 in advance of the 2009 National League.
+He made his first appearance for the team on 14 February 2009 when he came on as a substitute for James Woodlock in the 58th minute of a 2-15 to 0-09 defeat of Cork.
 On 3 May 2009, McGrath scored 1-05 from right corner-forward in Tipperary's 2-26 to 4-17 extra-time defeat by Kilkenny in the National League final.
 On 31 May 2009, he made his Munster Championship debut when he scored three points from right wing-forward in a 1-19 to 0-19 defeat of Cork.
 On 12 July 2009, McGrath started the Munster final at right corner-forward and ended the game with a winners' medal after scoring three points in the 4-14 to 2-16 defeat of Waterford.
 He was again selected at right corner-forward for the All-Ireland final against Kilkenny on 6 September 2009.
 McGrath scored two points from play but ended the game on the losing side following a 2-22 to 0-23 defeat.
 He ended his debut season by being named at right corner-forward on the All-Star team while he was also named Young Hurler of the Year.

 On 5 September 2010, McGrath was selected at right corner-forward when Tipperary qualified to play Kilkenny in a second successive All-Ireland final.
 He was one of two goal-scorers for Tipperary and collected his first All-Ireland medal following a 4-17 to 1-18 victory.
 McGrath ended the season by winning a second All-Star award.

 On 10 July 2011, McGrath won a second Munster Championship medal after scoring two points from right wing-forward in a 7-19 to 0-19 defeat of Waterford in the Munster final.
 On 4 September 2011, he was selected at centre-forward when Tipperary faced Kilkenny in a third successive All-Ireland final.
 McGrath scored three points from play but ended the game on the losing side following a 2-17 to 1-16 defeat.

 On 15 July 2012, McGrath lined out at left corner-forward when Tipperary qualified to play Waterford in a second successive Munster final.
 He ended the game with a third winners' medal in four seasons after scoring three points in the 2-17 to 0-16 victory.

 On 5 May 2013, McGrath was selected at right wing-forward when Tipperary faced Kilkenny in the National League final.
 He scored three points from play but ended on the losing side following a 2-17 to 0-20 defeat.